 Have You Played? is an endless stream of game retrospectives.
 One a day, every day of the year, perhaps for all time.

 Cargo Commander [official site] is a 2D action game about exploring procedural space wrecks, collecting the valuable materials that sit inside, and returning to your own ship to escape before everything gets sucked into a black hole.
-That sounds fun enough, but it was full of neat details that make it stick in my memory years later.
+That sounds fun enough on its own, but Cargo Commander was full of neat details that make it stick in my memory years later.

-It also, long before it was trendy to do so, had a kind of ambient multiplayer, letting you compete for high scores with other players on the same generated worlds and sharing death locations so you could stumble across the corpses of your friends.
+Cargo Commander also, long before it was trendy to do so, had a kind of ambient multiplayer, letting you compete for high scores with other players on the same generated worlds and sharing death locations so you could stumble across the corpses of your friends.